1. Option

 K

-: Do not send NACK messages when out-of-order packets are receivedw
+: Do not send NACK messages when out-of-order packets are received

 : Disable channel hopping